 The actual practice of wudu varies between different Muslim groups, generally, however, it requires the washing of the face, head, hands, arms and feet.
 Clean running water must be used except in some circumstances where no water is available.
+Contact with static or grey (dirty) water can invalidate the wudu ritual and should be prevented in any washing facility provided.

-Wudu can take up to about three and a half minutes, and thus an appropriate number of washing stations need to be provided.
-Ideally excessive queuing is to be avoided, which from the wudu performer's point of view can be frustrating and which, from the employer's point of view, is an unproductive use of time.
+Wudu can take up to about three and a half minutes, and thus an appropriate number of washing stations need to be provided to cater for the probable number of people likely to want to perform wudu without causing too much of a queue.